--Description of Minimum Job Requirements- Formal Education Work requires knowledge of a specific vocational, administrative, or technical nature that may be obtained with six-months/one year of advanced study or training past the high school equivalency.
+-Description of Minimum Job Requirements-Formal Education Work requires knowledge of a specific vocational, administrative, or technical nature that may be obtained with six-months/one year of advanced study or training past the high school equivalency.
 Community college, vocational, business, technical or correspondence schools are likely sources.
 Appropriate certification may be awarded upon satisfactory completion of advanced study or training.
 Experience Under and including one year.
 Supervision Job has no responsibility for the direction or supervision of others.
 Human Work may require providing advice to GREAT bus and Greyhound Collaboration Skills customers on specific transit related problems.
 Contacts may require the consideration of different points of view to reach agreement.
 Elements of persuasion may be necessary to gain cooperation and acceptance of rider rules, policies and procedures.
-Freedom to Act Receives Direction: The employee normally performs the duty assignment after receiving general instructions as to methods, procedures, and desired end results.
-There is some opportunity for discretion when Technical Skills making selections among a few, easily identifiable choices.
-Technical Skills Basic: Work requires the use of standard technical skills appropriate to Fiscal the work environment of the organization.
+Receives Direction: The employee normally performs the duty Freedom to Act assignment after receiving general instructions as to methods, procedures, and desired end results.
+There is some opportunity for discretion when making selections among a few, easily identifiable choices.
+Basic: Work requires the use of standard technical skills appropriate to Technical Skills the work environment of the organization.
 This job title has no budgetary/fiscal responsibility.
-Responsibility This job true has no budgetary/fiscar responsibility.
-Reading Intermediate - Ability to read papers, emails, notes and memorandums.
+Fiscal Responsibility Reading Intermediate - Ability to read papers, emails, notes and memorandums.
 Math Intermediate - Ability to deal with system of real numbers; practical application of fractions, percentages, ratios/proportions and measurement.
 Ordinarily, such education is obtained in high school up to college.
 However, it may be obtained from experience and self-study.
 Writing Intermediate - Ability to write reports, prepare business letters, expositions, and summaries with proper format, punctuation, spelling, and grammar, using all parts of speech.
 Ordinarily, such education is obtained in high school up to college.
 However, it may be obtained from experience and self-study.
 Certification & Valid Driver's License (Class C) Other Requirements